 Unfortunately, the United States power grid, including its many interconnections (namely in Alaska and Texas), are also subject to this rule.
 The power grid is a huge public resource with many interdependencies, so establishing care for acute issues like cyber attacks targeted toward the grid is not necessarily made into the priority that it should be.

 Although we interact with items the grid powers every minute, we do not interact directly with the grid as a power source, making it easy to forget how critical it is in our day-to-day, hour-to-hour and minute-to-minute routines.

 How Much Power Do Consumers Have To Change the Level of Their Safety?

 With roughly 30 countries in the world that could pose sophisticated cyber security threats to America and its U.S. power grid, and in convergence with 6G (sixth generation network, as opposed to 5G), Americans need to go solar and own their own energy production with backup as a form of energy continuity and means of staving off “the third tier of failure,” as highlighted by Electric Light & Power.

 Consumers have more power than they realize in safeguarding themselves against the damaging impact of a cyberattack, and such a precept has been a part of America since its inception.
-However, we needn’t look back farther than the Geneva Conventions as an an example of how the population can make decisions in its best interest without government intervention or incentive.
+However, we needn’t look back further than the Geneva Conventions as an an example of how the population can make decisions in its best interest without government intervention or incentive.
 The Geneva Conventions were not created by governments, they were created by civilians and for civilians, and organized by a citizenry involved in the Red Cross.
 Consumers can treat solar power similarly, and not just by practice, but also by leveraging the existing incentives that exist both nationwide and on state and utility company levels.

 The Economics of Solar Power Coupled With Cyber Security